2023 Jeep Wrangler 4xe

 7.5/10

 How’s the storage?
-The Jeep's narrow body is an off-road strength, but it does limit cargo capacity compared to competitors such as the Toyota 4Runner.
+The Jeep's narrow body is an off-road strength, but it does limit cargo capacity compared to competitors such as the Ford Bronco.
 Even so, the rear seats fold neatly into the floor if you want to carry extra stuff.
 And there are even six rugged tie-down points and an underfloor compartment.
 Up front, there aren't many places to store small items, and the door pockets are nothing more than shallow nets.

 Fuel Economy